mcdonnellb/Boggle-online/README.md

 * Robust code

-* Version Control Software - GGIT
+* Version Control Software - GIT

-For this project I was very conscious that I used the version control software is effectively, per Code Institite / best practices:
+For this project I was very conscious that I used the version control software as effectively as possible, per Code Institite / best practices:

 * All code  managed in git with commit messages that reflect the specific reason for the commit with is a separate, defined commit for each feature/fix